erantanen/gaussian-add/README.md

 There’s a popular story that Gauss, mathematician extraordinaire, had a lazy teacher.
 The so-called educator wanted to keep the kids busy so he could take a nap; he asked the class to add the numbers 1 to 100.

+Gauss approached with his answer: 5050.
+So soon?
+The teacher suspected a cheat, but no. Manual addition was for suckers, and Gauss found a formula to sidestep the problem

 **Reference**: http://betterexplained.com/articles/techniques-for-adding-the-numbers-1-to-100/

 Compiling